TV Online - Streaming Television - IPTV

 Streaming television and Internet Protocol television (IPTV) deliver live, catch-up and on-demand TV via a network such as the Internet rather than traditional terrestrial, satellite or cable signals.
 Finland first used the technology over 15 years ago, but at that time connection speeds were too low to ensure smooth video delivery, and most people could only view it on a computer connected to the Internet - to watch IPTV on a 'regular' television you need to connect a streaming device.

 IPTV is increasingly popular in Finland, but Cable / Pay TV packages also remain prominent.
 Packages in the Finnish IPTV market include:

-Numerous equipment offerings and entertainment packages you can watch through your set-top box, tablet or smartphone.
+Viihde means Entertainment!
+Numerous equipment offerings and entertainment packages.
+Watch films, series and sports on your set-top box, tablet or smartphone.